 Companies don’t have enough women in leadership roles

 Women in leadership have always been underrepresented across virtually all industries.
 According to the US Department of Labor, women account for approximately 47% of the workforce, yet little more than 6% of Fortune 500 companies have a female CEO.
-Moving into the energy sector, the statistics get a bit more grim, with just 1% of CEO positions and only 17% of senior and executive roles being filled by women.
+Moving into the energy sector, the statistics get a bit more grim.
+The industry has women in just 1% of CEO positions and only 17% of senior and executive roles.
 There’s an undeniable disparity that cannot be ignored, and the lack of women in leadership isn’t only bad for women; it’s detrimental to the health of the companies too.

 Without mentors and examples, fewer women enter the field